XRPLF/XRPL-Standards/XLS-47d-PriceOracles/README.md

 - The transaction is not signed by the `Account` account or the account's multi signers.
 - The `URI` field length exceeds 256 bytes.
 - The `Provider` field length exceeds 256 bytes.
+- The `Provider` field doesn't match the current `Provider` field on update.
 - The `AssetClass` field length exceeds 16 bytes.
+- The `AssetClass` field doesn't match the current `AssetClass` field on update.
 - The `LastUpdateTime` field is less than the previous `LastUpdateTime` or is greater than the last close time plus 30 seconds.

 An `OracleSet` transaction uniquely identifies a `PriceOracle object` with its `Account` and `OracleDocumentID` fields.
 If such an object does not yet exist in the ledger, it is created.
 Otherwise, the existing object is updated.
 The `Provider`, `URI`, and `AssetClass` fields are copied directly from the transaction, if present. `Provider` and `AssetClass` must be included in the transaction if the object is being created.